MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupSelector.md

 Specify the `orderBy` parameter in the form, "columnName orderDirection" where:

 - *columnName* is one of the [supported columns](#supported-ad-group-columns)
-- *orderDirection* is the direction to order the results in.
+- *orderDirection* is the order to sort the results in.
 Set to ASC to order the results in ascending order or DESC to order the results in descending order.
 The default is ASC.

 For example, the following call returns ad groups in ascending order by AverageCpc.